d2l-ai/d2l-en/chapter_optimization/momentum.md

 $$\mathbf{z}_t = \mathbf{z}_{t-1} - \boldsymbol{\Lambda} \mathbf{z}_{t-1} = (\mathbf{I} - \boldsymbol{\Lambda}) \mathbf{z}_{t-1}.$$

 The important fact in this expression is that gradient descent *does not mix* between different eigenspaces.
 That is, when expressed in terms of the eigensystem of $\mathbf{Q}$ the optimization problem proceeds in a coordinate-wise manner.
-This also holds for
+This also holds for velocity.

 $$\begin{aligned}
 \mathbf{v}_t & = \beta \mathbf{v}_{t-1} + \boldsymbol{\Lambda} \mathbf{z}_{t-1} \\